 Justice through accountability.

-CFJ is a partner of and provides significant financial support to The Sentry, an independent investigative and policy team co-founded by George Clooney and John Prendergast.
+CFJ is a strategic partner of The Sentry, an independent investigative and policy team co-founded by George Clooney and John Prendergast.

 The Sentry focuses primarily on the conflict zone spanning South Sudan, Sudan, the Democratic Republic of Congo, and the Central African Republic.
 By creating hard-hitting reports and evidence-rich dossiers on individuals and entities connected to corruption, violence, and human rights abuses, and by sharing those with regulatory and law enforcement agencies and banks around the world, The Sentry aims to create significant financial consequences for kleptocrats, war criminals, and their international collaborators.